mj1thcjwovt/outlearn-modules/README.md

 ### Including Images and Videos

 Outlearn supports the regular markdown syntax for including images.
-However, you will get nicer rendering and better progress tracking using our own annotation.
+However, you will get nicer rendering and better progress tracking using our enriched asset format.
 The Outlearn image annotation looks like this:

 ```markdown